daKmoR/testing-workflow-for-web-components/README.md

 If we use `innerHTML` to compare the DOM, we'd have to rely on simple string equality.
 Under those circumstances, we'd have to exactly match the generated DOM's whitespace, comments, etc; in other words: it will need to be a perfect match.
 Really all we need to test is that the elements we want to render are rendered.
 We want to test the *semantic* contents of the shadow root.

-*@open-wc/semantic-dom-diff to the rescue*

 Fortunately, we've got you covered.
-If you're using `@open-wc/testing` then it automatically loads the `semantic-dom-diff` plugin for us to use.
+If you're using `@open-wc/testing` then it automatically loads the `@open-wc/semantic-dom-diff` chai plugin for us to use.

 So let's try it out :muscle: